fybrik/airbyte-module/fybrik/README.md

    kubectl apply -f $AIRBYTE_MODULE_DIR/fybrik/application.yaml
    ```

-1. After the application is created, the Fybrik manages attempts to create the data path for the application.
-Fybrik realizes that the Airbyte module is able to give the application access to the `letters frequency` dataset, and deploys it in the `fybrik-blueprints` namespace.
-To verify that the Airbyte module was indded deployed, run:
+1. After the application is created, the Fybrik manager attempts to create the data path for the application.
+Fybrik realizes that the Airbyte module can give the application access to the `letter-frequency` dataset, and deploys it in the `fybrik-blueprints` namespace.
+To verify that the Airbyte module was indeed deployed, run:
    ```bash
    kubectl get pods -n fybrik-blueprints
    ```

-1. To verify that the Airbyte module gives access to the `letters frequency` dataset, run:
+1. To verify that the Airbyte module gives access to the `letter-frequency` dataset, run:
    ```bash
    cd $AIRBYTE_MODULE_DIR/helm/client
    ./deploy_airbyte_module_client_pod.sh